danimalabares/vertex-algebras/expo.md

 cohomology.
 (This rather technical remark can be skipped if we just assume X is projective).

-2. The mysterious appearence of the (-1)^{something} in the main formula, and its relation to a super version of Heisenberg algebra.
+2. Computing the Lie brackets in the super variants of the Heisenberg algebra is necessary so that we make sure that the representation Nakajima proves is indeed a representation of such algebra.
+Of course the appearance of the (-1)^{i+1} in the formula is a more delicate matter.

 3. Why is P_alpha[i] a subvariety - we don't consider its Zariski closure!